-holds.
-We will again make extensive use of (\ref{D20}) and (\ref{D26}), and will again simply use $c$ for the upper bound of all termination functions.
+In the proof below, we will again make extensive use of (\ref{D20}) and (\ref{D26}), and again simply use $c$ for the upper bound of all termination functions.

-Throughout this section we will assume that the integrals WRT $y$ are Riemann integrable.
-This restriction is due to the proof used below, but does not appear to be a fundamental limitation of our proposed integral definition.
+The restriction to Riemann integration over $y$ is due to the proof used below, but does not appear to be a fundamental limitation of our proposed integral definition.
 A proof without this restriction is desirable, but unknown at this time.